muraai/aps-training-materials/README.md

 The error can be caught by an intermediate boundary error event that matches the error.
 If no matching boundary error event is found, an exception will be thrown.

 ![image alt text](./docsAssets/image_145.png)

+**Example**

+You can refer the Boundary Error Event example.
+In that, we are using Error end event inside the subprocess.

 **Form Editor**